Welcome to our optimization guide. At Mediavine, optimizing your content is paramount to your ads' success.

-There are separate settings for Desktop and Mobile, as well as settings for specifically defining where in your content the ads will show.
+There are separate settings for Desktop and Mobile, and plenty of options for choosing how your ads show.

-Once you make your selections and save, it updates immediately on your site.
+Once you make your selections and hit "Update Settings", it updates immediately on your site.

 We're also happy to answer any questions you have and offer advice and solutions to whatever concerns you have that arise.

 If you don't want ads specifically in one spot in your content, you can use <div> tags to make sure a certain block of content is not broken up by an ad.
 If you'd like to make sure an ad appears in specific spots in one of your blog posts, you can use content hints to place it there.